EspeoBlockchain/gardener-server/docs/making-requests.rst

 Instant requests
 ~~~~~~~~~~~~~~~~

 To perform instant request you need to call :code:`request(string _url)` method in :code:`Oracle` contract passing as it's only parameter url wrapped in a format type you want to get back.
-More about format types here.
+More about format types in `Response formats`_ section.

 Delayed requests
 ~~~~~~~~~~~~~~~~